TWINGSISTER/Geogebra-Javascript-Bundle/README.md

 The releases in this project are issued with the same tags used by the official Geogebra repository on Github.
 Each release from this repo contains a zip file.
 This file can be unzipped onto a webspace and will provide an instance of the Geogebra application.
 A similar bundle is also provided by the Geogebra Institute and therefore what is maintained here is just a personal experiments.

-This is part of a project comprising other two repositories whose goal is to collect a large number of Geogebra self evaluated, multilingual,  tests for high school Mathematics and Physics, to be used within Moodle.
+This is part of a project comprising other two repositories [here](https://github.com/TWINGSISTER/moodle-mod_geogebra) and [here](https://github.com/TWINGSISTER/GeogebraMultilanguageTranslator) whose goal is to collect a large number of multilingual Geogebra self evaluated, multilingual,  tests for high school Mathematics and Physics, to be used within Moodle.